Korex26/InternCodingProjects/README.md

+OVERVIEW ABSTRACT
-This is an overview of all my coding projects from all my coding work done as an intern.
+- This is an overview of all my coding projects from all my coding work done as an intern.
-Each branch will represent a different project and contain all the code related to that project.
+- Each branch represents a different project and contains all the code related to that project.